MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/configci/New-CIPolicy.md

 </SiPolicy>
 ```

 The first command scans for user-mode executables (applications) along with kernel-mode binaries such as drivers and creates rules at the Publisher level.
 The command creates a policy in multiple policy format and stores it in the file that is named Policy.xml.
 This command specifies the **OmitPaths** parameter to exclude files in the temp\ConfigCITestBinaries folder.
-The command specifies the **NoScript** parameter so that it gets information for only PE files.
+The command specifies the **NoScript** parameter so that it gets information for only portable executable files (PE files).

 ### Example 2: Scan unsigned files
 ```